Gaius-Augustus/BRAKER/README.md

 Different BRAKER pipeline modes
 --------------------------------

 In the following, we describe “typical” BRAKER calls for different input data types.
 In general, we recommend that you run BRAKER on genomic sequences that have been softmasked for Repeats.
-If your genome has been softmasked, include the `--softmasking` flag in your BRAKER call!
+BRAKER should only be applied to genomes that have been softmasked for repeats!

 ### BRAKER with RNA-Seq data